daviddolejsi/dolejsiwebsite/content/home/experience.md

 ---

 In PwC, I lead credit risk model validations and risk management for PwC CEE Financial Risk Modeling team in Prague.
 My expertise is in the area of banking and financial regulations with a particular focus on model risk management and model validation.
 I have experience in leading end to end development of complex model risk solutions.
-I am a product owner for the CEE PwC model inventory solution Model Risk Manager.
+I am a product owner for the CEE PwC model inventory solution [PwC Model Risk Manager](https://www.pwc.com/cz/en/sluzby/podnikove-poradenstvi/financial-risk-modelling/model-risk-manager.html).

 I advice my clients in the area of Advanced IRB and IFRS 9 modeling.
 Over the past years, I have supported first and second line of defense at financial institutions and PwC audit teams in Netherlands, Central Europe and Asia.
 My focus is on the following areas:
   * Model audit and validation